 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, especially if routine maintenance has been provided.

 This might not always be easy to verify, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house on the market.
 When this is the same service company that installed it, you can get an idea about the quality of service the HVAC equipment has received so far.

 Quality preventive maintenance is one of the best things you can provide HVAC equipment.
 Previous homeowners may not have bothered with it, which can sometimes leave the HVAC system at a larger risk of problems, namely if the HVAC system hasn’t even been on in a while.
 Routine maintenance can include everything from replacing the air filter to keeping key components clean and well-lubricated.

 What ratings are available for your HVAC system?

 Once you determine the make and model, you can do some online research.
 If there’s been a consistent problem or even something like a product recall, getting a new HVAC system may need to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

 Choose a Trusted Service Company for an Inspection and Tune-Up

-Remember to have a trustworthy service company in your corner.
+Remember to have a trustworthy service company on your side.
 They can keep equipment working smoothly with repair and maintenance support.
-For quality local service, call Patterson & Stirling Inc at 814-308-0416.
+For quality local service, call Patterson & Stirling at 814-308-0416.